Remote File Introspecting

 $ servicex-get-structure "scope:dataset-rucio-id1" "scope:dataset-rucio-id2" --filter_branch "el_"

-This will output a combined summary of both datasets with the same filter.
+This outputs a combined summary of both datasets with the same filter applied.

 Practical Output Example